dkager3/SCRINT/README.md

 # SCINT
-Welcome to the Screw Interpreter!

-The Screw Interpreter, or SCINT, is an interpreter for the Screw programming language.
+Welcome!
+Please view the documentation for SCINT down below.

-## What is Screw?
+## What is SCINT?